sarathmarson/RoboND-WhereAmI/README.md

 ## rvis visualization

- 'rvizconfig.rviz' file is used to visualize the output
+ 'rvizconfig.rviz' file is used to visualize the localization output

 ![alt text](images/3.JPG)
 ![alt text](images/4.JPG)